BLUF-Ltd/Postmark-Smarty/README.md

     sendBLUFtransactional($address, $language, $template, $data, $application = false, $reply = false)

 $address is the email address
-$language is the language code; this must match the name of a section in the config file postmark_texts.txt; we use two letter code like en, de, fr and es
+$language is the language code; this must match the name of a section in the config file postmark_texts.txt; we use two letter codes like en, de, fr and es
 $template is the local template name to use, like 'application','accept' or 'delete' and selects which JSON template to load
 $data is an array of variables that will be substituted into the JSON template
 $application is boolean; when true, we use the application server, otherwise we use the main server